From Continuity to Smoothness

 (\(\Leftarrow\))

-Conversely, suppose \(\mathcal{A}_1 \cup \mathcal{A}_2\) is a smooth
+Conversely, suppose \(\mathcal{A}_1 \cup \mathcal{A}_2\) is a smooth atlas.
+By part (1), it is contained in a unique

-atlas, which we denote \(\overline{\mathcal{A}_1 \cup \mathcal{A}_2}\).
+maximal smooth atlas, which we denote \(\overline{\mathcal{A}_1 \cup \mathcal{A}_2}\).
+This maximal atlas contains

-part (a) it must equal \(\overline{\mathcal{A}_1}\); by the same
+\(\mathcal{A}_1\), so by uniqueness in part (1) it must equal \(\overline{\mathcal{A}_1}\).
+By the same argument

-argument applied to \(\mathcal{A}_2\), it also equals
+applied to \(\mathcal{A}_2\), it also equals \(\overline{\mathcal{A}_2}\).
+Hence

-\(\overline{\mathcal{A}_1} = \overline{\mathcal{A}_1 \cup \mathcal{A}_2} = \overline{\mathcal{A}_2}\),
+\(\overline{\mathcal{A}_1} = \overline{\mathcal{A}_1 \cup \mathcal{A}_2} = \overline{\mathcal{A}_2}\), and

-and \(\mathcal{A}_1\) and \(\mathcal{A}_2\) determine the same smooth structure. \(\blacksquare\)
+\(\mathcal{A}_1\) and \(\mathcal{A}_2\) determine the same smooth structure.

-With this proposition in hand, the working strategy is clear: to define a smooth structure on a topological manifold,
+With this proposition in hand, the working strategy is clear.
+To define a smooth structure on a topological manifold,

 one specifies any smooth atlas, and the smooth structure is taken to be the (unique) maximal smooth atlas it determines.

-by writing down a small, explicit smooth atlas, and the smooth structure will be understood to be its maximal extension.
+down a small, explicit smooth atlas, and the smooth structure will be understood to be its maximal extension.

 Local Coordinate Representations